Investments in Russia become focus in congressional race | FOX Sports

 With just 26 days left until the special election, the candidates have little time left to gain traction with voters.

-The candidates tackled topics ranging from gun rights to health care, including the repeal of the Obama administration’s Affordable Care Act.
+During the debate, the candidates tackled topics ranging from abortion to tax policy, and from gun rights to health care, including the repeal of the Obama administration’s Affordable Care Act.

-It remains to be seen whether news of Gianforte’s investment ties to Russia will be a major issue in a campaign that has garnered national attention.

-”I think before we pass any judgment, we need additional context,” said David Parker, a professor of political science at Montana State University. ”It might not sound too good, but I’m not really sure if this is a large deal.”

 Even before Saturday’s debate began, there were questions over whether Quist would be allowed to wear his cowboy hat during the debate.
 It’s no small detail for a candidate who is trying to charm voters with his folksy, everyman persona to contrast with Gianforte’s more aggressive and all-business demeanor.